Experience spectacular Andean scenery as you take in the highlights of southern Peru by rail

 The Belmond Andean Explorer accommodates 68 guests in 34 cabins; two doubles, 20 twins and 12 with bunk beds.
 All cabins are ensuite and decorated with refined fabrics and furnishings, all in neutral tones to reflect the natural surroundings and traditional Peruvian textiles.

-The Belmond Andean Explorer's Junior Double Bed cabins offer the largest en-suite cabins on the train with a double bed, sitting area with two chairs and a table, large window, wardrobe, and private bathroom.
+The Belmond Andean Explorer's Junior Double Bed cabins offer the largest en-suite cabins on the train with a double bed, sitting area with two chairs and a table, large window, compact wardrobe, and private bathroom with shower, WC and basin.

 There are two dining cars on board the Andean Explorer, each serving up menus using fresh, local ingredients.
 The lounge car and observation car are the perfect areas for socialising with your fellow guests or enjoy sipping a freshly prepared Pisco Sour.